MaibornWolff/aggregate-implementation-patterns-java/README.md

 Currently only shown on the Miro board we use for the introduction.

 ## General Instructions
 For each model, you can find a class *CustomerX* containing production code as well as a corresponding test class *CustomerXTest*.
 Most of the time, only production code snippets are missing but sometimes also tests wait for your implementation.

 Enable the disabled test cases (remove the @Disabled annotation) in *CustomerXTest* one by one and make them all green!
 The first test case (RegisterCustomer) is already enabled for you to start.

-## Our variants
+## Exercises - Implement the following variants

-### Customer1 (OOP & Event-Sourced)
+### OOP & Event-Sourced

+#### Customer1
-* records events that have happened
+* records the events that have happened
 * the client has to request those events

 *Bonus challenge:*